ros2-forest/forest/docs/tutorials/README.md

 2. For AXI-Stream variables:

-- Input variable types: `uint8[N], int32[N], uint64[N]`
+- Input variable types: `uint8[N], int32[N], uint64[N], float32[N]`

-- Output variable types: `uint8[N], int32[N], uint64[N]`
+- Output variable types: `uint8[N], int32[N], uint64[N], float32[N]`

 All output variables must be arrays.
-An output variable of size 1 can be achieved by using an array of size 1, as in the add.c example.
+An output variable of size 1 can be created by using an array of size 1, as in the add.c example.

-Note that only float64 (double) is supported.
-Float32 (float) can be used, for example, by sending/receiving an int32 and making use of a union data structure.
+In cases where it is not supported, `float32` (float) can be used, for example, by sending/receiving an `int32` and making use of a union data structure in the HLS code.

 All input and output arrays must have a fixed, bounded size.